Lovingly referred to as the ‘Alps of Vietnam,’ Dalat is a cute mountainous town which enjoys a cooler climate than the surrounding area.

-Lovingly referred to as the ‘Alps of Vietnam,’ Dalat is a cute mountainous town which enjoys a cooler climate than the surrounding area.

-Lovingly referred to as the ‘Alps of Vietnam,’ Dalat is a cute mountainous town which enjoys cooler climate than the surrounding area.
-At 1500 metres above sea level, it’s an area where agriculture thrives in the cooler air making it even possible to produce wine here.
-(Dalat Wine – which isn’t half bad and ridiculously cheap) The area first became popular amongst the colonial French who built Villas in the mountains to escape the hustle and bustle of the city.
+At 1,500 metres above sea level, it’s an area where agriculture thrives in the chilly air making it even possible to produce wine here.
+(Dalat Wine – which isn’t half bad and ridiculously cheap!)
+The area first became popular amongst the colonial French who built luxurious villas in the mountains to escape the hustle and bustle and heat of the city.
 The scenery is beautiful and quite unlike anywhere else in Vietnam, making it a truly unique destination.

 For lovers of the outdoors, there are tonnes of activities to get involved in in the area surrounding Dalat.
-From Mountain biking, to trekking, rock-climbing and canyoning, Dalat is a mecca for the adventurous.
-People traveling onward can partake in an awesome downhill bike ride from Dalat to Mui Ne which is a fantastic way to see the Vietnamese countryside.
+From Mountain biking to trekking, rock-climbing and canyoning, Dalat is a mecca for the adventurous.

-- Mountain biking and trekking: The mountains around Dalat provide a striking backdrop for the colorful houses in town.
-Set off on foot or on bike for fabulous views of the city and the surrounding country side.
+The mountains around Dalat provide a striking backdrop for the colourful houses in town.
+Set off on foot or by bike for fabulous views of the city and the surrounding country side.
+People travelling onward can partake in an awesome downhill bike ride from Dalat to Mui Ne which is a fantastic way to see the Vietnamese countryside.

-- Stroll around the lake: In the heart of Dalat lies a big old beautiful lake, complete with a walking path circling it’s entirety.
-Perfect for an afternoon stroll, an early morning run, or a sunset photo shoot.
+In the heart of Dalat lies a big old beautiful lake, complete with a walking path circling its entirety.
+Perfect for an afternoon stroll, early morning run, or a sunset photo shoot.

-The vineyards and farms around Dalat are plentiful; meaning that tart homemade yogurt, fresh whole milk, and cheap bottles of 'swiggable' wine are readily available.
+The vineyards and farms around Dalat are plentiful; meaning that tart homemade yoghurt, fresh whole milk, and cheap bottles of 'swiggable' wine are readily available.
 All the things you may be missing from home?

-- Visit the Crazy House: Designed by Vietnamese artist Đặng Việt Nga this rambling house is an ongoing tribute to the power and importance of creativity.Đặng Việt Nga was met with quite a few people who didn’t believe in the power of her work; luckily she didn’t quit.
+Designed by Vietnamese artist Đặng Việt Nga this rambling house is an ongoing tribute to the power and importance of creativity.Đặng Việt Nga was met with quite a few people who didn’t believe in the power of her work - luckily she didn’t quit.
 What stands today is a twisty maze of ladders, slides, and walkways in the sky which together make up what has been deemed the ‘crazy house.’
 Reminiscent of Barcelona's Gaudi buildings perhaps?

 Undeniably crazy with an unbeatable view.